jue89/hexo-jue.yt/README.md

 # jue.yt

 **Sorry for my bad English.
 You are familiar with that language and I did some silly mistakes?
-Send me a PR and I will own you some beers :)**
+Send me a PR and I will owe you some beers :)**

 ## Further instructions for hackers